hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/scenarios/post_event.md

     Returns:
         bool: `True` if the description was sent successfully, otherwise `False`.
     """
-    # Scroll down to ensure the description field is in view.
+    # Scroll down to ensure the element is in view.
     d.scroll(1,300,'down')
     if not d.execute_locator(locator = locator.event_description, message = description):
         logger.error("Failed to send event description", exc_info=False)